-Separate financial statements are those presented by a parent (ie an investor with control of a subsidiary) or an investor with joint control of, or significant influence over, an investee, an entity in which the entity could elect, subject to the requirements in this Standard, to account for its investments are accounted for in subsidiaries, joint ventures and associates either at cost, or in accordance with HKFRS 9 Financial Instruments, or using the equity method as described in HKAS 28 Investments in Associates and Joint Ventures.
+Separate financial statements are those presented by a parent (ie an investor with control of a subsidiary) or an investor with joint control of, or significant influence over, an investee, in which the investments are accounted for at cost or in accordance with HKFRS 9 Financial Instruments.

-- The following terms are defined in Appendix A of HKFRS 10 Consolidated Financial Statements, Appendix A of HKFRS 11 Joint Arrangements and paragraph 3 of IAS 28 Investments in Associates and Joint Ventures:
+- The following terms are defined in Appendix A of HKFRS 10 Consolidated Financial Statements, Appendix A of HKFRS 11 Joint Arrangements and paragraph 3 of HKAS 28 Investments in Associates and Joint Ventures:

 - associate

 - control of an investee

-- equity method

 - group

 - investment entity

-- joint control
+- · joint control

 - joint venture

 - joint venturer

 - parent

 - · significant influence

 - subsidiary.

-- Separate financial statements are those presented in addition to consolidated financial statements or in addition to the financial statements of an investor that does not have investments in subsidiaries but has investments in associates or joint ventures in which the investments in associates or joint ventures are required by HKAS 28 to be accounted for using the equity method, other than in the circumstances set out in paragraphs 8-8A.
+- Separate financial statements are those presented in addition to consolidated financial statements or in addition to financial statements in which investments in associates or joint ventures are accounted for using the equity method, other than in the circumstances set out in paragraphs 8-8A.
 Separate financial statements need not be appended to, or accompany, those statements. - Financial statements in which the equity method is applied are not separate financial statements.
-Similarly, the The financial statements of an entity that does not have a subsidiary, associate or joint venturer's interest in a joint venture are not separate financial statements. - An entity that is exempted in accordance with paragraph 4(a) of HKFRS 10 from consolidation or paragraph 17 of HKAS 28 (as amended in 2011) from applying the equity method may present separate financial statements as its only financial statements. - An investment entity that is required, throughout the current period and all comparative periods presented, to apply the exception to consolidation for all of its subsidiaries in accordance with paragraph 31 of HKFRS 10 presents separate financial statements as its only financial statements.
+Similarly, the financial statements of an entity that does not have a subsidiary, associate or joint venturer's interest in a joint venture are not separate financial statements. - An entity that is exempted in accordance with paragraph 4(a) of HKFRS 10 from consolidation or paragraph 17 of HKAS 28 (as amended in 2011) from applying the equity method may present separate financial statements as its only financial statements. - An investment entity that is required, throughout the current period and all comparative periods presented, to apply the exception to consolidation for all of its subsidiaries in accordance with paragraph 31 of HKFRS 10 presents separate financial statements as its only financial statements.